 A draft research plan for this topic was posted on the USPSTF website for public comment from March 26, 2020, to April 22, 2020.
 In response, we added language to clarify the populations of interest and subgroups, specifically the age of eligible populations (which was decreased to age 50 years).
-We also provided additional detail to specify eligible index and reference tests and removed "with electrocardiography" from the title, analytic framework, and KQs to reflect the use of technologies other than ECG for screening.
-The final version of the research plan was posted on the USPSTF website on July 16, 2020.
-A draft report was reviewed by five content experts, three representatives of Federal partners, USPSTF members, and AHRQ Medical Officers and was revised based on comments received.
+We also provided additional detail to specify eligible index and reference tests and removed "with electrocardiography" from the title, analytic framework, and KOs to reflect the use of technologies other than ECG for screening.
+The final version of the research plan was posted on the USPSTF website on July 16, 2020.90 A draft report was reviewed by five content experts, three representatives of Federal partners, USPSTF members, and AHRQ Medical Officers and was revised based on comments received.
 In response to these comments, we provided additional information regarding the rationale for screening, clarified limitations of included studies, and expanded the future research needs section.
-The draft evidence report will be made available for public comment in 2021.
+The draft evidence report was posted on the USPSTF website for public comment from April 20, 2021, to May 17, 2021.
+We reviewed all citations submitted for consideration.
+As a result, we updated one of the CQs with additional findings, and we confirmed the relevance of one study that was published shortly before the draft report was posted and the relevance of an additional study pending publication.
+Both additional studies have been incorporated into this final report.